milbits/oldcord/README.md

 # OldCord 🏳️‍🌈🏳️‍⚧️

-A Discord theme that tries to restore its 2020 UI
+A Discord theme that tries to restore its 2020 UI, while preserving most features.

 By default, it removes profile effects (like banners) and clan tags.
 See `addons` below to get them back!